 Leadership

-Natalie Madeira Cofield is an accomplished leader and influential advocate in small business development and entrepreneurship.
-As the President and CEO of the Association for Enterprise Opportunity (AEO), Natalie leads the foremost national trade association representing microbusinesses and small enterprises.
-Under her dynamic leadership, AEO has initiated regional councils, bolstered investments in innovation and capacity-building among business service organizations and pioneered extensive research on the small business ecosystem.
+Natalie Madeira Cofield is an accomplished leader and advocate for small business and entrepreneurship.
+As President & CEO of the Association for Enterprise Opportunity (AEO), she leads a national organization that strengthens the ecosystem that powers entrepreneurs.
+Under her leadership, AEO has launched regional councils, advanced innovation and capacity-building across business support organizations, and produced applied research that informs policy and practice.
+A strategist and convener, Cofield partners with philanthropy, finance, technology, and policymakers to align solutions that help founders start, stabilize, and scale.

 Natalie is an award-winning entrepreneur, philanthropist, political appointee, and economic activist with a robust track record of empowering small businesses and underserved communities.
 She has offered her expertise and strategic insights to prominent CEOs of billion-dollar organizations, senior advisors to the White House, mayors of major cities, and community leaders across the nation.
 Her contributions have earned her recognition as one of the most powerful women in business by Entrepreneur Magazine.